 - 1. Governmental Funds - a.
-Food Service Fund Used to account for food service revenues and expenditures. - b.
-Special Reserve Fund Used to account for resources restricted to, or designated for, specific purposes by the District.
+Food Service Fund Used to account for food service revenues and expenditures.

 C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation

 Government-wide and Fiduciary Fund Financial Statements - The government-wide and fiduciary fund financial statements are reported using the economic resources measurement focus.
 The government-wide financial statements are reported using the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Nonexchange transactions, in which the District gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, grants, entitlements and donations.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.